 Some dogs are smart enough to learn 165 words or even more.
 Just how smart they can be largely depends on the breed and how much time you spend with them.

 No dog, however, is smart enough to realize every single danger he can get himself into.
 There are poisonous snake bites, open wells, automobiles, medication, antifreeze and getting trapped in places where he cannot get out.
-(Don’t miss our important article on this subject: 70 Pet Dangers You Can Avoid.)

 For these reasons, it is vital that every dog learns to understand and obey certain commands.
 Here are five basic commands your dog should know: